Yttrium barium copper oxide: Proposed applications

 The most promising method developed to utilize this material involves deposition of YBCO on flexible metal tapes coated with buffering metal oxides.
 This is known as coated conductor.
 Texture (crystal plane alignment) can be introduced into the metal tape (the RABiTS process) or a textured ceramic buffer layer can be deposited, with the aid of an ion beam, on an untextured alloy substrate (the IBAD process).
 Subsequent oxide layers prevent diffusion of the metal from the tape into the superconductor while transferring the template for texturing the superconducting layer.
 Novel variants on CVD, PVD, and solution deposition techniques are used to produce long lengths of the final YBCO layer at high rates.
 Companies pursuing these processes include American Superconductor, Superpower (a division of Furukawa Electric), Sumitomo, Fujikura, Nexans Superconductors, Commonwealth Fusion Systems, and European Advanced Superconductors.
 A much larger number of research institutes have also produced YBCO tape by these methods.

-The superconducting tape may be the key to a tokamak fusion reactor design that can achieve breakeven energy production.
-YBCO is often categorized as a rare-earth barium copper oxide (REBCO).
+The superconducting tape is used for SPARC, a tokamak fusion reactor design that can achieve breakeven energy production.